ABOUT FABRK

 But the thing that makes it different isn't the feature count.
 It's who it's built for.

-FABRK is the first UI framework designed specifically for AI coding agents.
+FABRK is a modular framework designed for AI assisted development.
 Claude Code, Cursor, GitHub Copilot, v0.dev — these tools are how apps get built now.
 When an AI agent can import a complete dashboard shell, a pre-built auth flow, or a payment integration instead of generating hundreds of lines from scratch, the quality goes up and the time goes down.

 Every package includes AGENTS.md files documenting all components, props, and usage examples specifically for AI consumption.
 Every interface is designed to be discoverable by an LLM reading the type signatures.
 Every adapter pattern means an AI agent can wire up Stripe or S3 by changing one config line instead of writing integration code.